 Does my home insurance cover my watch?

-But most home insurance policies have a single item limit, often set at £1000.
-That is the maximum they pay for any item not specifically mentioned in your policy.
+Most home insurance policies have a single item limit, often set at £1000.
+This is the maximum your insurer pays for any item not specifically mentioned in your policy.
 If your watch is under £1,000 you have a couple of options:

 You should also be aware that the excess on your home insurance policy could be higher than it might be with standalone watch insurance.